Cornelius Cosgrove

-Cornelius Burton ("Burt") Cosgrove (1875–1936) was a self-trained archaeologist in the Southwestern United States.
+Cornelius Burton "Burt" Cosgrove (1875 – 1936) was an American archaeologist in the Southwestern United States.
 He was married to Harriet, the other half of the dynamic non-professional Cosgrove archeology unit.

 Background

-In 1919 the Cosgroves bought land in Grant County, New Mexico and began excavating the Mimbres Valley ceramics.
+In 1919, the Cosgroves bought land in Grant County, New Mexico, and began excavating the Mimbres Valley ceramics.
 The Mimbres Valley has pre-Columbian culture dating from AD 150 to 1250.
-The Cosgroves reportedly spend their free time exploring the Mimbres Valley with their son, Burton Cosgrove Jr. In the 1920s the Cosgroves meet Alfred Vincent Kidder (1885-1963) who was the curator of North American Archeology at the Peabody Museum at the time.
-Alfred Kidder was extremely impressed with the Cosgroves' amateur archaeological work on the Mimbres Valley, and because of this the Cosgroves were later hired in 1924 by Peabody Museum of Archaeology and Ethnology through the help of Kidder.
+The Cosgroves reportedly spend their free time exploring the Mimbres Valley with their son, Burton Cosgrove Jr. In the 1920s, the Cosgroves meet Alfred Vincent Kidder (1885-1963) who was the curator of North American Archeology at the Peabody Museum at the time.
+Alfred Kidder was extremely impressed with the Cosgroves' amateur archaeological work on the Mimbres Valley, and because of this, the Cosgroves were later hired in 1924 by the Peabody Museum of Archaeology and Ethnology through the help of Kidder.